Aughton, Lancashire: Facilities

-Aughton has two shopping areas; on Moss Delph Lane and Town Green Lane.
+Aughton has two shopping areas: on Moss Delph Lane and Town Green Lane.
 Also, there are playing fields and a park next to the fields and other open spaces totalling 36 acre.
 There is a community centre, the Aughton Village Hall.
 The hall was opened in 1971 on land donated to the District Council.
 It is a registered charity and managed by a voluntary committee.

 Having moved from premises in Holt Green, the official opening of the new Aughton police station on 3 March 2003 saw it occupy the old waiting room and general outbuildings of Town Green railway station.
 At that time, this police station was the first in the Lancashire Constabulary to have the enquiry counter staffed exclusively by volunteers.

 There are two notable churches, Christ Church, a late Victorian building situated on Holborn Hill, one of the higher points in West Lancashire, and St Michael's Parish Church.
 St Michael's has been designated by English Heritage as a Grade I listed building.
 Aughton Park Baptist Church and St Mary's R C Church are also located within the civil parish.
 Moor Hall, on Prescot Road, is a Grade II* listed manor house built around 1600.
-It was converted in spring 2017 to a restaurant with rooms, being awarded a Michelin star later that year.
+It was converted in the spring 2017 to a restaurant with rooms, being awarded a Michelin star later that year.

 On Bold Lane is a social club, the Aughton Institute.
 Within the Institute is a memorial to three men from the Parish who were killed in World War I and to 40 men who served.
 It was unveiled on 11 February 1922 by the 17th Earl of Derby.

+Restaurants

+There are three fine dining restaurants in Aughton with five Michelin stars between them as of 2025: Moor Hall, The Barn and sō-lō.
+The high proportion of quality restaurants and other culinary establishments have seen Aughton surpass Kyoto as the place with the highest proportion of Michelin stars per head of the population, and have helped Aughton gain international attention as a destination for culinary tourists.